"Fifty Shades of Grey" sparks marketing mania

-NEW YORK, Sept 27 (Reuters) - Wildly popular erotica trilogy “Fifty Shades of Grey” has inspired publishers, record labels, sex shops, and even crafty parents to submit - to the desire to cash in, that is.
+NEW YORK (Reuters) - Wildly popular erotica trilogy “Fifty Shades of Grey” has inspired publishers, record labels, sex shops, and even crafty parents to submit - to the desire to cash in, that is.

 The trio of novels by British writer E.L.
 James that has so far sold 32 million copies in the United States has spawned a legion of fans clamoring for anything and everything Grey-related.
 And businesses are aiming to meet that demand.